MariaPadilha32/SpeakPortuEasy/README.md

 3. Class Management
  - Implement CRUD functionalities for classes, including registration, editing, and deletion.

-4. Schedule Management
- - Implement CRUD functionalities for schedules, including registration, editing, and deletion.

-5. Parent and Enrollment Management
+4. Enrollment Management
- - Implement CRUD functionalities for parents and enrollments, including registration, editing, and deletion.
+ - Implement CRUD functionalities for enrollments, including registration, editing, and deletion.

-6. Zipcode Management
+5. Classroom
- - Implement CRUD functionalities for zip codes, including registration, editing, and deletion.
+ - Implement CRUD functionalities forclassroom, including registration, editing, and deletion.

 #### Error Handling and Notifications

 1. Error Pages
- - Create error pages for 404, 403, and 500 errors to inform users of issues.
+ - Create error pages for 404 and 500 errors to inform users of issues.

 2. User Notifications
  - Implement feedback mechanisms for users during CRUD operations to ensure they are informed of successful actions.